 Prioritize Tasks with a Clear Routine

-Kids thrive when they know what to expect.
-Setting a daily routine with specific times for schoolwork and chores helps eliminate confusion.
-For example, homework might always come before dinner, while chores can be reserved for after.
-Apps like Kikaroo can make routines visual and easier to follow by showing kids what’s due each day.
+Children thrive on predictability.
+Establishing a routine with set times for schoolwork and chores reduces stress and confusion.
+For example, homework might always come before dinner, while chores can follow afterward.
+The Kikaroo chore tracker helps make routines visual, so kids know exactly what is expected each day.

 Keep Chores Age-Appropriate

-Not every child has the same capacity for chores, especially during busy school weeks.
-Younger kids can handle simpler tasks like setting the table or putting away toys, while older children can take on responsibilities like laundry or vacuuming.
-Tailoring tasks prevents burnout and ensures chores don’t interfere with school performance.
+Not every child has the same capacity for chores, especially during busy school periods.
+Younger children can handle simple tasks like putting toys away or setting the table, while older kids may take on more responsibility such as laundry or vacuuming.
+Matching chores to ability prevents frustration and makes sure tasks fit their schedule.

 Encourage Balance, Not Perfection